(Published May 2020, supplemented July 2021)

 But when ethics, peacefulness, genuine humanity, religiosity, tolerance, a sense of responsibility, far-sightedness or even wisdom are required, the mind must lead the way through its sensibilities (not to be confused with "gut feeling", which is characterized by prejudice), otherwise even the most well-intentioned approaches will fail.

-If even unspiritual impulses such as feelings, emotions, extremism, fanaticism, fundamentalism, dogmatism, atheism, ideology dominate, then the efforts get out of hand, get out of control, or even cause disaster.
+If even unspiritual impulses such as feelings, emotions, extremism, fanaticism, fundamentalism, dogmatism, atheism, ideology dominate, then the endeavors get out of hand, get out of control, create mischief.

 The inner, the actual values of man, his feelings are drowned out by the dominance of thinking with its belief in science.
 True humanity withers.